Complete Induction Cooktop Buying Guide

 Common Mistakes to Avoid

-- Buying without checking cookware compatibility - existing aluminum/copper pans won't work
+- Buying without checking cookware compatibility - existing aluminum/copper pans will not work

 - Choosing insufficient power rating - 1200W too slow for most Indian cooking needs